taylor-giles/Discord-Soundboard/README.md

 # Welcome to the Soundboard
-This Discord bot allows you to upload custom sounds on a per-server basis and play them in voice channels on command, controlled through a button-based soundboard triggered by slash-command in text channels.
+This Discord bot allows users to upload custom sounds on a per-server basis and play them in voice channels on command, controlled through a button-based soundboard triggered by slash-command in text channels.

 # Setup
 1) Create an application using the [Discord Developer Portal](https://discord.com/developers/applications)